 And hey, blog readers, do you sometimes feel disappointed when an article you read is not what you expected from the title?

 As I’ve mentioned before, helping other bloggers/writers get their work in front of readers is important to me.
 It just makes me happy.
-I know how hard most bloggers work at putting together blog posts.
-I understand the frustration when readers don’t find posts you’ve poured so much of yourself (and time) into.
+It’s frustrating when readers don’t find posts you’ve poured so much of yourself (and time) into.

 I sure don’t have all the answers, but after nine years blogging, I have picked up a few tidbits, and I want to share a few of them with other bloggers and blog readers too.

 You might be thinking why would blog readers want to read a post about driving traffic to blogs.
 They aren’t writing them; they are reading them.

 Blog readers are the reason for blogs, are they not?

 If you’re a blogger, blog readers are likely the reason you’re writing a blog.
 Blog readers are the ones you want to help by sharing your tips and experience about cancer (or whatever).
 Blog readers are the ones who will comment on and hopefully share your posts.